2014 Racquetball World Championships – Men's singles

-Mexican Alvaro Beltran was the other former World Champion in the men's draw (Beltran won the title in 2000), but he lost early in the elimination round as a result of a forfeit to Jose Daniel Ugalde of Ecuador.
+Mexican Álvaro Beltrán was the other former World Champion in the men's draw (Beltran won the title in 2000), but he lost early in the elimination round as a result of a forfeit to Jose Daniel Ugalde of Ecuador.

 Tournament format

 The 2014 World Championships was the first competition with an initial round robin stage that was used to seed players for an elimination qualification round.
 Previously, players were seeded into an elimination round based on how their countries had done at previous World Championships, and then a second team competition was also played.